xiaoyu-wu/page/bills.markdown

 5. Lobbying and Political Influence (HB2527, HB2912, HB2981):
 - Prohibits lobbying activities on behalf of Chinese entities
 - Prevents Chinese nationals from contributing to ballot measures
-- Significantly limits Chinese individuals' and organizations' political participation
+- Violations can result in felony charges and significant civil penalties

 6. Infrastructure and Transportation (HB2003, SB780):
 - Increases scrutiny of foreign investment in high-speed rail projects